getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 - one `ResizeObserver` drives the resize algorithm
 - the resize algorithm does not update the React state.
 It selects a new font size, and updates the DOM manually, avoiding a re-render

+This is a lot simpler, and avoids React re-renders at a sensitive time.
+A lot less state, much clearer dependencies.

 ### Detour: Delaying Renders

 blocking the UI thread via iterating in a loop